PySceneDetect Command-Line Usage

 After setting the detection method(s), there are several commands that can be used.
 Type

-scenedetect help [command] for help/arguments of a specific command listed below, or see the full CLI reference for details.
+scenedetect help [command] for help/arguments of a specific command listed below:

 time: Used to set input video duration/length or start/end time (discussed below).